matrix-org/matrix-spec-proposals/proposals/3948-repository-room.md

 3D scene.
 This can be used to add interactivity to the scene.
 See the [WebSceneGraph documentation](https://thirdroom.io/docs/guides/websg/) for more information on scripts.

-`preview_url` this is the URL of the preview image to use for the room.
-This should be a high resolution, compressed, 16:9 aspect ratio image that is representative of the scene.
+`thumbnail_url` this is the URL of the thumbnail image to use for the room.

+`thumbnail_info` this is an object containing information about the thumbnail image using the ThumbnailInfo data type.

 `attribution` (optional) this is an array of attributions for the scene.